 Grażyna Oczkowicz was born in December 1937 in the village of Rzędowice in the Lesser Poland Voivodeship.
-Grażyna was the third of five children of Kazimiera Tkaczewska (maiden name Grzywnowicz) and Stefan Tkaczewski.
-During the war, Grażyna’s father was a partisan, so many of the interviewee’s childhood memories are related to the fight against the German occupier.
-Grażyna Oczkowicz spent her childhood and youth in Rzędowice, and after the birth of her children, she and her husband moved to Silesia, where she started working in an office in Sosnowiec.
-By these days she lives in Sosnowiec.
+Grażyna was the third of the five children of Kazimiera Tkaczewska (maiden name: Grzywnowicz) and Stefan Tkaczewski.
+During the war, Grażyna’s father was a guerrilla fighter, so many of the interviewee’s childhood memories are related to the fight against the German invaders.
+Grażyna Oczkowicz spent her childhood and youth in Rzędowice, and after the birth of her children, she and her husband moved to Silesia, where she started working for an office in Sosnowiec.
+She still lives in Sosnowiec.

-My name is Grażyna, now Oczkowicz, but I came from the house of Tkaczewski.
-My father’s name was Tkaczewski, so I came from this Tkaczewski house and we lived in a house where my grandmother, that is my father’s mother, lived on one side, and we lived on the other.
-And there were us.
-There were five of us, and then during the war, well, it was one less of us – there were four of us.
-The oldest sister was taken by my grandfather, my mother’s father.
-He took her to the other village where my mother came from.
-She was from Częstoszowice—so that we have fewer children at home.
-So, she (older sister—A.O.) was not with us throughout the war, there were only me, my brother Dzidek, who was a year older than me, and Kazik.
-And Andrzej was also there, but he was already born during the war.
+My name is Grażyna, now I’m Oczkowicz, but my maiden name was Tkaczewska.
+My father’s last name was Tkaczewski, so Tkaczewski was our family name.
+We lived in a house shared with my paternal grandmother.
+There were five of us, and during the war, there were just four of us.
+The oldest sister was taken by my maternal grandfather to another village, the one my mother came from—and she was from Częstoszowice—so that we have fewer children at home.
+So, she (the elder sister—A.O.) was not with us throughout the war.
+There were only me, my brother Dzidek, one year older than me, and Kazik.
+Also, there was Andrzej who was born during the war.

-This German was beautiful.
-I liked the way he was dressed.
-When he came, those officers’ shoes shone so much.
-I remember I was observing him.
-People from our village were so shabby in comparison with him.
-As if I envied my cousin, that those Germans were coming to her (German soldiers used to visit Mrs. Grażyna’s cousin, because the cousin was unmarried – A.O.).
-He (father—A.O.) consented to this so that they would not know that my father was a guerrilla fighter.
+That German guy was beautiful.
+I remember how I liked the guy because he was dressed nicely.
+When he came, those officers’ shoes were shining on him.
+I remember how I was observing him.
+While our people were generally dressed in shabby clothes, he was so well-dressed.
+I almost envied my cousin whom those Germans came to see (the German soldiers used to visit Mrs. Grażyna’s cousin because the cousin was a young unmarried woman—A.O.).
+He (the father—A.O.) consented to this so that they would not know that my father was a guerrilla fighter.
 That’s what people said; this way he could do whatever he needed.

-My dad had a friend, who lived nearby, his name was Molenda.
-And I can say this out loud, because it is definitely somwhere in the documents.
+My dad had a friend who lived nearby.
+His name was Molenda.
+I can say this confidently because he surely was mentioned somewhere in the documents.
 And they were born in the same year.
-He (Molenda—A.O.) went to these Germans.
-What was it called… He became a Volksdeuthe.
-And they were both great friends, because they used to go to the same class with my father because they had been classmates at school.
+He (Molenda—A.O.) joined the Germans.
+How did they call that… He became a Volksdeutsch.
+They were great friends with my father because they had been classmates at school.
 And he kept persuading dad to change sides.
-At the same time, he was my father’s friend, because he had warned him several times that the Germans… that the Germans were coming.
-He also warned him, because the uncle in Wola (the village nearby – A.O.) also helped the partisans a lot.
-And he warned that the Germans were going for control.
-He (Molenda – A.O.) did not even betray my father, but father kept saying that he was a Pole and he would not go to them (to the Germans—A.O.).
-There, I did not understand what they were saying, that Molenda’s head will fall one day[…].
-In the end it was like this… The guerillas issued a sentence!
-The death penalty by shooting him.
+Still being my father’s friend, he warned him a couple of times when the Germans were coming to search the village.
+The guy didn’t report on my father, but my father kept saying he was a Pole and he would not join them (the Germans—A.O.).
+Sometimes they said Molenda’s “head would fall off one day,” but I didn’t understand what that meant […].
+And this is what eventually happened: the guerillas issued a sentence, the death penalty by shooting him.
 It wasn’t easy to get him (Molenda—A.O.).
-I remember that there was some kind of talking that it lasts a long time, that they cannot get him.
-How long will he be betraying Poles.
-But he did not betray my dad!
-He was close friend.
-And one time, they said they had killed him.
-They (the Molends – A.O.) lived below and my father told me to go check it, because I could go anywhere.
+I remember people talking that it lasted too long and that he kept betraying Poles.
+But he did not betray my dad, because they were close friends.
+And one day they said they had killed him.
+They (the Molenda family—A.O.) lived close by, and my father told me to go and check because I could go anywhere.
 Somehow they liked me very much as a child.
 He (Molenda—A.O.) was carried in a ladder wagon.
-This is how I remember it – he was lying on this cart, dead and they were taking him to his parents’ house.
-And dad told me to go to see it.
-And I went there and they didn’t kick me off from this house.
+This is how I remember it: he was lying in this wagon dead, and they were taking him to his parents’ house.
+My dad told me to go and see.
+I went there, and they didn’t send me away.
 And I remember him (Molenda—A.O.), I had this picture in my head for a long time.
 He was sitting in a chair, they have put him like that to shave him.
 I sat there and watched, and they did not send me away from the house, and later I told everything to my father.

-After, my father was already seriously sick.
-Somewhere out there, when he was running away barefoot, undressed, in pants, as my mother said, because he was running away straight from bed, this is how they slept in their pants.
-That’s how father escaped.
-And it ended with the fact that he was gone for a long time.
-Was my mother looking for him or she didn’t look for him, I don’t know.
-I know that my father did not come back and he wasn’t there, and then he suddenly appeared and did not go to fight anymore, because he was terribly sick.
-But he lived to see the end of the war.
-He was lying on the straw, in the barn and on the wagon.
-In the middle of the barn, my father was seriously ill and I remember that I had communion somehow then, it was probably after the war.
-I came and started complaining to my father that I wasn’t dressed nicely (during the communion – A.O.).
-That I didn’t have a nice dress, that others were dressed so nicely, and that I was so poor in a borrowed dress, and I remember how I was bewailing.
-And daddy told me: my daughter…My dear daughter, he told me, “Daughter, if I were healthy, I would send you in a veil!”
-I remember him saying that I would go to this communion in a veil and that I would be happy.
-Well, you know, some things that you remember so well.
+My father got seriously ill.
+My mother said it happened because he had to escape barefoot, in his underpants, and it was snowing outside.
+He didn’t have time to put on clothes after sleeping.
+So the father disappeared for a long time, I didn’t know if he was coming back, and I didn’t know if my mother was looking for him.
+And then he suddenly came back and didn’t go to fight anymore, because he was terribly ill.
+But he survived till the end of the war.
+He was lying on the straw, in the barn, in the wagon.
+I remember, when I had my communion—it was probably after the war—I came to my father and started complaining that I was not well-dressed (at the communion ceremony—A.O.), that I didn’t have a nice dress, that others were dressed so nicely, and that I looked so poor in the borrowed dress.
+So I was complaining to my father.
+And daddy told me: My daughter… my dear daughter… if only I were healthy, I would send you there in a veil!”
+I remember him saying that I would go to the communion in a veil and that I would be very pleased.
+Well, you know, some things are remembered so well.

-There were many people against us.
-They teased us terribly, because they said that because of our father, they lost a lot, because he wanted to be a partisan.
-They were talking badly about guerrillas all the time, they didn’t like us in the village.
-Even at school, when we were attending, they were still teasing us.
-Partisans!
-Partisans!
-They used to call us that way.
-They did not like us in the village very much, and that lasted a long time.
-They were not in favor of the partisans in this village.
-On the other hand, there was the headmaster of the school […] and one more man who managed the local guerrilla movement together with my father ruled all these partisans.
-But then he went somewhere, because they were looking for him, because Poland was against the partisans.
-There were times when they thought that if it weren’t for the guerrillas, there wouldn’t be such a war or something.
-So I also know that they didn’t like my dad very much, but the headmaster was for the guerrillas.
-Because he understood it, he was very rational and he knew what Poland was.
-But he didn’t show it because he couldn’t show it, but he was helping us.
+People were strongly against us.
+They bullied us terribly because they said they had lost a lot because of our father, only because he decided to be a guerrilla fighter.
+They were blaming us for the guerrillas all the time, they didn’t like us in the village.
+Even when we went to school, we were bullied.
+Guerrillas!
+Guerrillas!
+This is how they used to call us.
+That’s because people in the village disliked us strongly, and that lasted for a long time.
+The village did not support guerrillas.
+At the same time, there was the headmaster of the school […] and one more man who managed the local guerrilla movement together with my father.
+But then he left because they were looking for him because Poland was against the guerrillas.
+In those days they thought that if it weren’t for the guerrillas, the war would not be as fierce.
+I also know that they disliked my father strongly, but the headmaster was supporting the guerrillas.
+Because he was wise enough to understand what Poland was.
+He couldn’t express that openly, but he helped us.
 He helped a lot.

 The interviews are given in the original language or a transliteration of it with preservation of national, regional and individual speech peculiarities.